DylanMeeus/springboot_jwt_blog/_posts/2015-11-06-surprised-turns-out-consumers-dont-trust-iot-security.markdown

 **Nearly 35 percent of consumer survey respondents claimed that the breaches of major brands have not had much of an effect on the trust or consumer interest in these brands.**

-{% include tweet_quote.html quote_text="Nearly 35 percent of consumer survey respondents claimed that the breaches of major brands have not had much of an effect on the trust or consumer interest in these brands." %}
+{% include tweet_quote.html quote_text="The best security measures are the ones you actually deploy" %}

 As consumers continue to question the security of Internet of Things devices, developers and CIOs will need to find ways to simplify the implementation of strong identity security (hint: use ***Auth0***! 😉) and be well equipped to stay up to date on the latest security vulnerabilities - keeping their devices, applications and, ultimately, their consumer and enterprise data safe.